GWC-DCMB/curriculum-notebooks/paper/paper.md

 incorporated into the public curriculum, which reduced mistakes and ensured higher quality content. <!-- TODO: cite U-M Carpentries paper for the development model once it's submitted to bioRxiv?-->
-While teaching from the curriculum at the first Data Science Summer Experience, instructors took notes on their experience and fixed any problems afterward.
+While teaching from the curriculum at the first Data Science Summer Experience, instructors took notes on their experience and made revisions afterward.
 Maintainers continue to monitor the repository and resolve issues as they arise.

 Following the onset of the COVID-19 pandemic, we quickly pivoted our club to a